asjadnaqvi/DiD/README.md

 | Post = 0 |  b0   | b0 + b1    |  b1  |
 | Post = 1 |  b0 + b2   |  b0 + b1 + b2 + b3  |  b1 + b3   |
 | *Difference* | b2   |  b2 + b3  | b3   |

+A classic application of this model is the AER Card and Krueger (2000) paper titled Minimum Wages and Employment: A Case Study of the Fast-Food Industry in New Jersey and Pennsylvania (https://davidcard.berkeley.edu/papers/njmin-aer.pdf)